CapSens/cappuccino/README.md

       - command: bundle exec rake db:seed
 ```

-The config file should be placed in the root of the git repository to be detected and parsed by `cappuccino`.
+The config file should be placed at the root of the git repository to be detected and parsed by `cappuccino`.
 Once done, you can call the following command :
 ```
 cappuccino -g git@github.com:username/reponame.git -b master
 ```